masauppsala/Hierarchical_Emotion_Classifier_Japanese/README.md

 # Hierarchical Emotion Classifier for Japanese Text

-This repository contains the `Final_combiningmodelstohierarch.ipynb`, a Python notebook that showcases the development of a hierarchical emotion classifier using Bert models.
-The project focuses on analyzing Japanese text to determine emotional sentiments and intensities.
+This repository contains the `Final_combiningmodelstohierarch.ipynb`, a Python notebook that demonstrates the development of a hierarchical emotion classifier using Bert models.

 ## Library Installation and Data Acquisition